 - Keep bulbs away from paper, cloth, wires, and electrical supply cords.

 - Live trees can become a fire hazard if they dry out.
-Keep the tree well watered throughout the holiday.
+Keep the tree well-watered throughout the holiday.

-- Replace burnt out bulbs with ones properly rated for the string.
+- Replace burnt-out bulbs with ones properly rated for the string.

-- Consider replacing older, larger bulbs with smaller, energy efficient LED lights.
+- Consider replacing older, larger bulbs with smaller, energy-efficient LED lights.

 - Be mindful of young children and pets that may chew on exposed cords or lights.
 See our post on Protecting Your Kids.

 - Turn off tree lights if you leave the house and when going to bed.

-Holiday Electrical Inspection Checklist for Outdoor Lighting Safety
+Holiday Electrical Safety Tips for Outdoor Lighting

 - Exterior applications require lighting and cords rated for outdoor use.